Paper Summaries

 Deviance emerges from socially learned behaviors, and “one of the most crucial steps in the process of building a stable pattern of deviant behavior is likely to be the experience of being caught and publicly labeled as a deviant.”
 This activates the consequences, and makes a change in the individual’s public identity.
 Circularly, then, the individual begins behaving more like one with the qualities of deviance.

-This, then, circles around a broader view of moving from deviance to a career deviant—that after being identified as deviant in one space and bearing the consequences and public reaction to that, one may find themselves characterized as a deviant in unrelated areas as well.
+This, then, swirls around a broader view of moving from deviance to a career deviant—that after being identified as deviant in one space and bearing the consequences and public reaction to that, one may find themselves characterized as a deviant in unrelated areas as well.
 Now on the way to a career, an individual may find themselves as one who has no friends who aren’t in the deviant group, and the membership in the group solidifies the deviant identity and normalizes the behavior.

 Chapters Three (Becoming a Marijuana User) and Four (Marijuana Use and Social Control)